Bifurcation and chaos in nonlinear Lindblad equations: Three-dimensional case

+The angle $\phi$ increases at a constant rate.
+For the temperature $T$ (or, equivalently, the value of $\beta$) at which the stable stationary solution for $r$ becomes nonzero, a Hopf bifurcation occurs.
+As a side result, we have shown that the change of the direction of $\bm$ is towards $\bB$.
+If the magnetic field was constant in time, $\bm$ would relax towards it.
+This completes the remark made at the end of section \ref{SubSection_1_dim_case}.

+Figure \ref{fig_hopf} shows the trajectory obtained by a numerical integration of the model for a value of $\beta$ large enough to obtain a limit cycle.
+When performing this simulation, we additionally included the von Neumann term in the Lindblad equation.
+We see a limit cycle that is shifted in the $z$ direction.
+Without the von Neumann term, the limit cycle would be exactly in the $x$-$y$ plane.

-\subsection{Three-dimensional case}
+\section{Three-dimensional case}

 We now look at the full system of equations \eqref{eq_Lindblad_components} with no constraint forcing the dynamics onto a lower-dimensional manifold.
 A nonlinear three-dimensional dynamical system can exhibit the same types of bifurcations as the lower-dimensional systems, but in addition it can make the transition to chaos and show a strange attractor \cite{strogatz2018nonlinear}.
-One of the simplest examples of a strange attractor is the Roessler attractor \cite{strogatz2018nonlinear}, which is an attractor of the following model:

-We show that the dynamics of equations \eqref{eq_Lindblad_components} can lead to a strange attractor by explicitly writing down the $\dm$-dependent coefficient matrix $h_{i j}=h_{i j}(\dm)$ that yields the dynamics \eqref{Roessler_general}.
-In addition to the three real-valued parameters $a$, $b$, and $c$ of the Roessler system, we introduce a scaling factor $M$ and a parameter $\epsilon>0$ that allows us to shift the variable $x$ so that the attractor lies in the admissible region $U$.
-We assume that the Hamiltonian vanishes ($H=0$) and specify the entries of the coefficient matrix $h$ as

-By inserting this into equations \eqref{eq_Lindblad_components}, we obtain the following time evolution of the density matrix:
+In general, we can expect that equations of the type \eqref{eq_Lindblad_components} display also strange attractors.
+In order to demonstrate this explicitly, we construct a specific model that is similar in spirit to the previous ones.
+We use again a system of interacting spins in mean-field approximation coupled to a heat bath and subjected to a magnetic field the direction and strength of which depends on the magnetization $\bm$.
+As in the previous section, the interaction with the phonons causes the spins to make transitions to and between their energy eigenstates.